niconielsen24/personal_page/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [https://www.mit.edu/~amini/LICENSE.md](LICENSE) file for details.